CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

-For a given sample $x_t \in G_{y, r}$ (the $2.8 \; \text{km} \times 2.8 \; \text{km}$ grid over Canada), we downloaded all the full (no missing values) S2 images of size $2.64 \; \text{km} \times 2.64 \; \text{km}$ centered within each grid cell $x_t$ between the date $t - 64$ days and $t - 1$ day.
-We excluded images with a cloud cover above $40 \%$.
-This represents 13 images, given the average revisit time of 5 days for S2.
-To avoid artifacts, we use a lossless compression: LZW, and we multiplied each band intensity by a factor $1e^{-4}$ to then rescale the values to 8-bit unsigned integers.
-Once all S2 images were extracted, a second filter on cloud coverage was applied, based on the S2 cloud probability product, but focusing only on the region of interest.
-After this filtering, the samples $x_t$ with less than three S2 images or covering a period of less than 40 days were removed.
-Finally, as multiple S2 tiles can cover a sample $x_t$, we kept the tile with the most valid images for this sample.
-The final positive sample set after filtering is of size $69,876 \sim 79 \% $ of the original set, and the negative sample set is of size $107,925 \sim 61\%$ of the original set.
+For a given sample $x_t \in G_{y, r}$ (the $2.8 \; \text{km} \times 2.8 \; \text{km}$ grid over Canada), we download all the full (no missing values) S2 images of size $2.64 \; \text{km} \times 2.64 \; \text{km}$ following \citep{manas2021seasonal} centered within each grid cell $x_t$ between the date $t - 64$ days and $t - 1$ day.
+We exclude images with a cloud cover above $40 \%$.
+This represents 13 images, given the average revisit time of 5 days for S2 (after the launch of Sentinel-2B).
+To avoid artifacts, we use a lossless compression, and we multiplied each band intensity by a factor $1e^{-4}$ to then rescale the values to 8-bit unsigned integers.
+Once all S2 images are extracted, a second filter on cloud coverage was applied, based on the S2 cloud probability product, but focusing only on the sample location.
+After this filtering, the samples $x_t$ with less than three S2 images or covering a period of less than 40 days are removed, as we aim to learn local temporal dynamics.
+Finally, as multiple S2 tiles can cover a sample $x_t$, we keep the tile with the most valid images for this sample.
+The final positive sample set after filtering is of size $69,876$ ($\sim 79\%$ of the original set), and the negative sample set is of size $107,925$ ($\sim 61\%$ of the original set).
+For Test Hard, the final number of negative samples is $66,406$ ($\sim 86\%$ of the previously identified samples).

 The fire polygons associated with each positive sample are rasterized based on the B3 band of the S2 image that preceded the start of the fire.
-This process outputs binary maps of size $264 \times 264$ pixels at a resolution of $10 \; m$ that will then be downscale during training.
-Figure \ref{fig:sat} shows examples of S2 image time series from the positive set and the expected output when a fire occurred.
+This process outputs binary maps of size $264 \times 264$ pixels at a resolution of $10$ m that will then be downscaled to $100$ m resolution during training.
+Figure \ref{fig:sat} shows examples of S2 image time series from the positive set and the expected output when a fire occurred (last row).